-- ½ teaspoon salt
+- ½ teaspoon kosher salt

-- sparkling sugar for topping (optional)
+- sparkling sugar, for topping

-- Using a stand or hand mixer, cream together the softened butter, brown butter, granulated sugar, and brown sugar until smooth and creamy.
+- Using a stand or hand mixer, cream together the brown butter, granulated sugar, and brown sugar until smooth and creamy.
 Add in the eggs, vanilla extract, almond extract, and lemon juice and beat for 3-4 minutes until the texture is light and fluffy (it should look much paler than before).